ablwr/ablwr.github.io/_posts/2017-12-19-2017-reflection-and-2018-goals.md

 2017 was not good.
 We all know it was not good.
 I spent a lot of time getting hurt and staying hurt.
 I spent a lot of time supporting those hurting near me (even if not physically near me).
 I've experienced a lot of heartbreak from institutions and the people within them and have had to distance myself from a lot of people who turned out to be not very good.
 I don't want to dwell on this, but I feel like I lost a *lot* of time to mitigating damage from multiple sources.

+I've learned to pay attention to what people do, not what people say they do.
+I feel like I've learned habits I wish I didn't have to learn.

 I suppose, then, **this was the year of reinforcing personal infrastructure.**

 Writing this entry was actually very cathartic and made me feel like I did accomplish things despite a mix of personal setbacks and the endless, disastrous news cycle affecting all of us.